ankan123basu/Virus_Vector_Game1/README.md

 # Virus Vector: Infection Maze Game

-A Java-based puzzle game where you play as a virus trying to infect a maze while avoiding obstacles and collecting power-ups.
+A Java-based tactical puzzle game where you play as a virus trying to infect a maze while avoiding obstacles and collecting power-ups.

 ![image](https://github.com/user-attachments/assets/e3204c36-1127-4550-ac01-20791d646e76)